akeneo/onboarder-helpcenter/content/md/retailer-onboarder/review-suppliers-propositions/review-product-changes.md

 If you are not yet familiar with the proposals review, you can learn in [this article](https://help.akeneo.com/articles/review-products-proposals.html#review-actions-on-proposals) how to work with them.

 :::info
-Only the proposals made by your suppliers in their Onboarder will be displayed in this screen.
-The proposals provided in the PIM are still displayed in the PIM in `Activity`/ `Proposals`.
+This screen will only display the proposals from your suppliers in their Onboarder.
+The proposals provided in the PIM are still displayed in `Activity`/ `Proposals`.
 :::

 :::info